Port of Doraleh: Djibouti–DP World conflict

-In 2017, a tribunal at the London Court of International Arbitration ruled against the Djibouti government claim that DP World's agreement was unfair, and ordered the government to pay DP World damages.
+In 2017, a tribunal at the London Court of International Arbitration ruled against the Djibouti government's claim that DP World's agreement was unfair, and ordered the government to pay DP World damages.

-In 2018 the London High Court prohibited Djibouti government's port company from interfering with the management of DCT.
+In 2018 the London High Court prohibited the Djibouti government's port company from interfering with the management of DCT.
 As per the ruling, the Djibouti government "shall not act as if the joint venture agreement with DP World has been terminated".
 As of January 2021, seven legal rulings by London courts were won by DP World, with a ruling in July that year "confirming the unlawfulness of Djibouti’s move to terminate its joint venture agreement and transfer its shares to the state."
 A previous ruling in January 2020 had demanded of Djibouti to pay $533 million in compensation to DP World.
 An independent analysis has estimated DP World losses to be more than $1 billion.
 According to DP World, all rulings have been ignored by Djibouti despite the original contract for the concession being governed by English law.

-In septembre 2022, DP World has won another ruling.
-The Court of Appeal of Hong Kong has dismissed the latest request by China Merchants Port Holdings.
-DP World and joint venture company Doraleh Container Terminal are bringing multi-billion dollar claims against China Merchants alleging that it induced the government of Djibouti to expel DP World from the country and hand over the Doraleh terminal to China Merchants.
+In September 2022, DP World won another ruling at the Court of Appeal of Hong Kong, which dismissed the latest request by China Merchants Port Holdings.
+DP World and joint venture company Doraleh Container Terminal are bringing multi-billion dollar claims against China Merchants, alleging that it induced the government of Djibouti to expel DP World from the country and hand over the Doraleh terminal to China Merchants.

 Oil terminal

 The oil complex is designed to accommodate vessels with a draft of 20 metres.
-It has a storage capacity of 370,000 m³.
+It has a storage capacity of 370,000 m3.
 It is managed by the company Horizon Djibouti Terminal Limited (HDTL), which is positioned as a major economic player in Djibouti.
 It wants to create a local supply centre for regional and international hydrocarbons.
 Djibouti, at the southern outlet of the Red Sea, is located on a wide shipping lane for oil, and as such provides access to the markets of other countries in the Horn of Africa.

 Originally designed for 12 annual rotations, the port is now severely overloaded with 28 rotations due to the high demand of oil from Ethiopia, which is forcing tankers to wait their turn out at sea.
 An extension of the oil terminal to add an extra 100,000 cubic metres of capacity to the current 370,000 cubic meters is in the works.